-The purpose of Community Based Programs is to encourage and enable each state to develop, establish, expand, coordinate, and operate a program of Intensive Family Preservation Services, community-based Children's Trust/Family Support Services, Respite Services, and Adoption Promotion and Support Services.
-Time-Limited Family Reunification is administered by county departments of social services.
+The purpose of Community Based Programs is to encourage and enable each state to develop, establish, expand, coordinate, and operate a program of Intensive Family Preservation Services, community-based Family Support Services, Respite Services, and Adoption Promotion and Support Services.
+Family Reunification Services are administered by county departments of social services.